LieBtrau/MegawattKS_Radio_Design_101/README.md

 I considered this project finished enough for me to move on to the next one....

-### Project 2: Local Oscillator, Mixer, and IF Filter
+### Project 2 & Project 3: Local Oscillator, Mixer, and IF Filter

 In the "Radio Design 101" series, the professor describes how to build an oscillator from an amplifier.
 This sounded interesting; but I also saw this as an opportunity to add a microcontroller to my project, and I really enjoy working with microcontrollers!